marckii8888/TrelloClone/README.md

 # TrelloClone

 ## Overview
-This project aims to replicate the to do list web application, Trello.
+This project is a replication of the To-Do list web application, Trello.
-The project is done using python for the back end and react for the front end.
+The project is done using Python for the back end and React.js for the front end.

 ## Objective
 1. Familiarize myself with front end and back end integration.